From Tar Valon Library

 Nynaeve knows that Lan is torn between staying close to her and his duty in the Borderlands.
 Even though she wants him to stay near her, she cannot deny that this is not where he belongs.
 She offers to bring him to the Borderlands, if he vows to ride to Fal Moran before entering the Blight and to let any man who wishes to ride with him join him.
 They travel to the Borderlands, but before Lan realizes that she actually took him to World's End in Saldaea, instead of to Shienar, she leaves through another gateway.
 Before she returns to Rand, she instructs a Malkieri merchant to pass on the message of Lan riding through the Borderlands to every single Malkieri he knows.
 She does not want her husband to ride to Tarmon Gai'don alone (KoD, Ch.
 20).

 Lan makes his way across Saldea.
 He is trying to avoid being seen as he doesn't want anyone to join him.
 He is caught off guard by Bulen who joins him.
-He doesn;t want him to come but thanks to his promise to Nynaeve he has to let him.
+Lan doesn't want him to come but thanks to his promise to Nynaeve he has to let him.
 His army grows from one to two.
-He tells Bulen not to raise the flag and to keep quiet.(ToM, Prologue) Weeks later Bulen And Lan are still travelling when Lan sees three people he thinks are highwaymen but as they walk by the three join them.
-He recognizes Andere and Nazar and the third man was Rakim they came to join him.
+He tells Bulen not to raise the flag and to keep quiet.(ToM, Prologue) Weeks later Bulen and Lan are still travelling when Lan sees three people he thinks are highwaymen but as they walk by the three join them.
+He recognizes Andere and Nazar and the third man was Rakim, they came to join him.
 His army became five people strong.(ToM, Ch.
-7) Still on their path IN Kandor right before the Arafel border they are joined by eight more men who had been with Andere's group and were waiting for them.
+7) Still on their path in Kandor right before the Arafel border they are joined by eight more men who had been with Andere's group and were waiting for them.
 They had sold everything they owned and bought supplies.
 They had men pulling wagons of supplies.
 The five had become dozens.(ToM, Ch.
 23) Lan made it to Silverwall Keeps, the way to cross the Kandor/Arafel border through the pass.
 Lan found several thousand people waiting with flags flying including those of the Golden Crane.
 Lan keeps quiet and makes it all the way to the other side before he is recognized by the grandson of the Queen of Kandor, Kaisei Noramaga.
-Who tells him that they have all been waiting warned by Nynaeve.
+She tells him that they have all been waiting warned by Nynaeve.
 He said he is with the prince of Arafel who is also coming.
 Lan finally gives in and welcomes all of them his army going from dozens to thousands.(ToM, Ch.
-42) Lan made it to Tarwin's Gap where on the other sire an army of hundreds of thousands of Trollocs waited.
-He thinks about how normally and army tries to hold their side but not this time. this time they attack to reclaim Malkier.
+42) Lan made it to Tarwin's Gap where on the other side an army of hundreds of thousands of Trollocs waited.
+He thinks about how normally an army tries to hold their side but not this time.
+This time they attack to reclaim Malkier.
 Lan makes a speech then his army of twelve thousand men charge the army of at least one hundred and fifty thousand Trollocs.(ToM, Epilogue)